You are looking for the best OBD2 scanner / best car code reader.

 Why did you choose Autel MaxiCOM MK808?

-This is one of the best OBD2 scanners and has the most comprehensive basic advanced features you’ll find on the market.
+This is one of the best OBD2 scanners and has the most comprehensive basic enhancement features you will find on the market.

-You will get a 12-month warranty and 12-month free software updates from Autel.
-It has a 7″ LED touchscreen with an easy-to-use interface with a performance A9 processor with Android OS.
+You will get a 12-month warranty and free 12-month software updates from Autel.

 Why did you choose Launch CRP129 obd2 scanner?

-As compact design makes use and storage to be simple.
-The large color screen displays all the results and you will have an easy time interpreting them.
-Additionally, it supports all the 10 test modes of OBD2 and diagnoses 4 systems.
+The large color screen displays all the results and you will have an easy time explaining them.

 Why did you choose obd2 scanner?

-4. Autel AutoLink AL319 Engine Fault CAN / OBD2 Code Reader
+4. Autel AL319 Engine OBD2 Car Code Reader

 Why did you choose Autel AutoLink AL319?